sjentsch/lsjDocs/Ch12/Ch12_Regression_02.rst

 .. ----------------------------------------------------------------------------

-The second way do to it is to use one of the jamovi add-on modules.
-This module is called ``scatr`` and you can install it by clicking on the large ``+`` icon in the top right of the jamovi screen, opening the jamovi library, scrolling down until you find ``scatr`` and clicking ``Install``.
-When you have done this, you will find a new ``Scatterplot`` command available under the ``Exploration`` button.
+The second way do to it is to use the ``Exploration`` → ``Scatterplot`` function.
 This plot is a bit different than the first way, see :numref:`fig-scatterplot2`, but the important information is the same.

 .. ----------------------------------------------------------------------------